en

 Accommodation in Athens

-There are two double rooms on the 2nd floor with private bathroom and a communal kitchen.
+There are three double rooms on the 2nd floor with private bathroom and a communal kitchen.
 An apartment with bathroom facilities and a kitchen located on the third floor can accommodate up to three people.

 Linens and blankets as well as a laundry machine are provided by the School.
 All rooms are equipped with air conditioning and a wireless internet access.